 peers will be denied.

-Take over the name if it is already acquired by another peer, and that other peer has permitted
+Take over the name if it was already acquired by another peer, and that other peer

 Queue the acquisition of the name when the name is already taken.

 sd_bus_request_name() operates in a synchronous fashion: a message requesting the name